ajkami/CookIT/README.md

 - No terms of service
 - No backend to support nutrient filtering for recipes
 - No reviews viewable on recipes due to lack of backend
+- No backend to support saved cards
+- No backend to support previously purchased items